mgp/book-notes/neat-words.md

 * legerdemain: a display of skill or adroitness, wizardry
 * leitmotif: a dominant or recurring theme
 * magisterial: having or showing great authority
+* monastic: a simple way of living with few possessions and no people near you
 * moratorium: a temporary suspension of activity
 * opprobrium: severe criticism and blame
 * protean: easily and continuously changing